A New Way Of Paying For Maternity Care Aims To Reduce C-Sections

 Insurers and doctors need real-time data to ensure they are meeting the model's quality measures, she says.
 However, these information banks are expensive to build, and many of the existing ones aren't designed to handle this payment structure.

 Feltz agrees that getting such data will be imperative to a successful bundled payment program.
-Without it, he says, "it's like launching a ship and not knowing where it's going to go."
+Without the information, he says, "it's like launching a ship and not knowing where it's going to go."

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.